marcoplaitano/image-to-ascii-art/README.md

 #### PRODUCE NEGATIVE

-This boolean value, when set to ```True```, will produce a negative version of the image, mapping the "higher value" characters of SEQUENCE to the darker areas of the picture.
+This boolean value, when set to ```True```, will produce a negative version of the image: mapping the "higher value" characters of SEQUENCE to the darker areas of the picture.

 It should only be ```True``` when displaying black text on a light background.